This post may contain affiliate links. Please see our disclosure policy.

 Then it hit me.
 “What if I made a calzone, only I put it in a bath of boiling baking soda water (which always sounds gross) and then sprinkled it with salt and baked it and it was all stuffed with cheese and veggies and ham and gooey GOOEY GOODNESS?!”
 I said.
 Then I laughed maniacally and my eyes widened through my goggles and it started lightning and thundering and my hair stood on end and I woke up from my dream that was strikingly similar to “Young Frankenstein” and got to making these pretzel calzones for all ya’ll.

 I can’t even to begin to describe the deliciousness that is this recipe.
 It’s everything I dreamed it would be and more.
 Salty pieces of ham are snuggled up alongside crisp roasted broccoli and melted sharp cheddar cheese inside a pocket of soft pretzel heaven.
-It tastes like the best calzone plus the best stuffed pretzel you’ll ever eat in your life.
+It tastes like the best calzone plus the best soft pretzel recipe you’ll ever eat in your life.
 I do not exaggerate.
 And they’re very, very easy to make, as if you’re getting ready to make a calzone and then plop! you accidentally drop it in a bath of boiling baking soda water (yep, still sounds gross), toss a handful of salt on top and it magically becomes a pretzel in the oven.
 It’s one seriously tasty mad scientist creation.

 Ham & Cheddar Stuffed Pretzel Calzones